-&lt;sup>83 A completed appeal refers to the form having been completed in full and all evidence to support the appeal having been submitted
+&lt;sup>92 A completed appeal refers to the form having been completed in full and all evidence to support the appeal having been submitted

-- 9.19 On receipt of a request for a review of the initial scrutiny outcome, the Academic Registrar appoints a Director of Studies from a Faculty which is not associated with the course on which the student is registered to review the original decision within ten working days of the request being made. - 9.20 If the outcome of the review supports the original decision made under Regulation 9.15 above, the Academic Registrar dismisses the appeal in writing within ten working days of the review being concluded. - 9.21 If the outcome of the review does not support the original decision made under Regulation 9.15 above, the appeal is processed in accordance with Regulation 9.22 below.
+- 9.18 The Academic Registrar notifies an appellant of the outcome of an appeal dismissed under Regulation 9.15 above in writing.
+This notification includes an explanation for why the appeal has been dismissed and confirms which staff undertook the initial scrutiny.
+The notification also informs the appellant that he/she can request a review of the decision to dismiss the appeal.
+Such requests are made by the appellant in writing to the Academic Registrar within ten working days of the date of the notification of the outcome. - 9.19 On receipt of a request for a review of the initial scrutiny outcome, the Academic Registrar appoints a Director of Studies from a Faculty which is not associated with the course on which the student is registered to review the original decision within ten working days of the request being made. - 9.20 If the outcome of the review supports the original decision made under Regulation 9.15 above, the Academic Registrar dismisses the appeal in writing within ten working days of the review being concluded. - 9.21 If the outcome of the review does not support the original decision made under Regulation9.15 above, the appeal is processed in accordance with Regulation 9.22 below.